Dear reader of ADxS.org, please excuse the disruption.

 5.3.
 No change in positive traits due to ADHD medication

-ADHD medications, especially methylphenidate, do not change any (positive) traits.
+ADHD medications, especially methylphenidate, do not change (positive) traits.

-There are indications that the personality profiles of ADHD sufferers change with long-term medication.101 However, the development under medication (methylphenidate) of the 81% MPH responders changed in almost all measured dimensions away from the (unfavorable, personality disorder-associated) extremes towards a more balanced profile (which is less associated with personality disorders).102
+There is evidence that the personality profiles of people with ADHD change with long-term medication.107 However, the development under medication (methylphenidate) of the 81% MPH responders changed in almost all measured dimensions away from the (unfavorable, personality disorder-associated) extremes towards a more balanced profile (which is less associated with personality disorders).108

 The changes consistently demonstrate a shift away from a more unstable personality towards a more stable one.

-ADHD sufferers consistently report that they do not notice any change in their personality when taking the appropriate dosage.
+People with ADHD consistently report that they do not notice any change in their personality when dosed appropriately.
 The typical statement is that they are much more themselves as a result of the medication.
 Other perceptions arise when overdosing or when non-affected people take ADHD medication.

-In this context, Barkley refers to the increasingly common combination medication (stimulants and atomoxetine or stimulants and guanfacine) in order to cumulate the positive effects and spread the side effects, which are usually located in different areas, and thus reduce them.
-In contrast to stimulants, atomoxetine does not affect the limbic system and therefore does not impair emotional perception.
+In this context, Barkley refers to the increasingly common combination medication (stimulants and atomoxetine or stimulants and guanfacine) in order to cumulate the positive effects and spread the side effects, which are usually in different areas, and thus reduce them.
+In contrast to stimulants, atomoxetine does not affect the limbic system and therefore does not reduce emotional perception in this way.
 Atomoxetine activates the ACC and the frontal lobe and thus directly influences executive functions.
 Stimulants improve attention, cognition, executive functions and working memory.
 They are less suitable for improving emotion regulation.

 6. Differential diagnosis required

 The fact that a differential diagnosis for unrecognized giftedness is necessary in cases of suspected ADHD does not reveal any neuro(physio)logical or biological connection between ADHD and giftedness.
-The need for differential diagnosis arises solely from the fact that unrecognized gifted people (especially those with individually limited social skills) often live an outsider’s existence just like those with ADHD and do not feel that they really belong.
+The need for differential diagnosis arises solely from the fact that unrecognized gifted people (especially with individually limited social skills) often live an outsider’s existence just like people with ADHD and do not feel that they really belong.
 Such an outsider position can cause massive social stress.
-This stress can be misinterpreted as ADHD symptoms, which should therefore be ruled out by means of differential diagnostics.
+Not belonging is the biggest stressor there is for people.
+It is the stressor that is set by the TSST.
+In severe cases, this stress can be misinterpreted as ADHD symptoms, which should therefore be ruled out by means of differential diagnostics.

 ADHD symptoms are stress symptoms